 How to Spin Your High School Job Into an Impressive Extracurricular

-Yet sometimes, a student doesn’t participate extensively in extracurriculars, or in no extracurriculars at all.
-If you don’t participate in extensive extracurriculars because you are busy holding down a job, you might wonder how this will impact your chances of getting into a good college.
+Yet sometimes, a student doesn’t participate extensively in extracurricular activities or in any extracurriculars at all.
+If you don’t participate in extensive ECs because you are busy holding down a job, you might wonder how this will impact your chances of getting into a good college.

 You may worry that your work might not be taken seriously if you do something like serve coffee or bus tables, but in reality, this type of employment is common among people your age.
 As the saying goes, you have to start somewhere, and it’s good to know that you are not alone.
 Census reports from the last decade reveal that about 25% of high school students are employed in some capacity.

 Holding down a job along with all the other responsibilities that come with being a high school student is an impressive achievement in and of itself, but it is not necessarily one that will shine on its own on your college applications.
 Instead, you will need to spend some time considering how you will really highlight the relevance of your employment on your college application.

 In this post, we will outline the most common reasons for getting a job in high school, how heavily your employment history is generally weighed by college admissions committees, and how you can frame your work experience in a way that allows it to truly shine on your college applications.

 Why Would I Have a Job in High School?

 For many students who hold down a job while still in high school, the decision is not a choice but a necessity.
 Some students need a job in order to save money for college.
 Others need to help support their family financially.
 In these situations, getting a job is something that you need to do in order to contribute to your family or prepare for your future.

 In other circumstances, you might choose to get a job to earn spending money or save for something that’s important to you, like a computer or a car.
 Some students get a job over the summer to stay busy or even to spend more time with friends who are also employed.
 In these instances, a job might be a choice, but it’s still an important one.